owasp-amass/amass/README.md

 ```

-The amass feature that performs alterations on discovered names and attempt resolution can be disabled:
+The amass feature that performs alterations on discovered names can be disabled:
 ```
 $ amass -noalts -d example.com
 ```